Please share this information

 CHAMPION EMPOWERMENT INSTITUTE, LLC

-CHAMPION EMPOWERMENT INSTITUTE is developing life-skills classes and training that support character development and skills needed to successfully navigate a complicated world and remain personally strong and successful.
-Through personalized support that fills the gap of what may not be learned at home or otherwise through education or in society; lives are enriched and people are empowered to support community, enhance personal development, and achieve personal and work objectives.
+CHAMPION EMPOWERMENT INSTITUTE offers life-skills classes and training that support character development and skills needed to successfully navigate a complicated world and remain personally strong and successful.
+Through personalized support that fills the gap of what may not be learned at home or otherwise through education or society, lives are enriched.
+People are empowered to support the community, enhance personal development, and achieve personal and work objectives.